bethanyed/Bethanys-Data-Portfolio/final-project-part-one.md

 # Outline
-For my final project, I want to create a breakdown of the creation of the film industry and its growth over the years.
-The final aspect will be a top box office breakdown for the year 2025 to illustrate what the top films of the year are to draw interest into seeing one.
+For my final project, I want to create a breakdown of the creation of the film industry and the growth of movie theaters.
+I want to illustrate the importance of movie theaters as an experience and the benefits of seeing a film in theaters versus streaming.
+The final aspect will be what creates a good theater experience to encourage theaters to make adjustments to bring more foot traffic into movie theaters.
 This will be followed by a call to action to encourage people to go out to their local theater and see a film.
 I would like to create a map visual that shows the density of movie theaters so people can find ones local to them.

 Structurally, I want to break my project into 3 sections.
 The first one is a summary of the film industry from its creation to now, showcasing important elements like when theaters were created and the first film to break $1 billion at the box office.
 Secondly, I want to show the changes in the industry, such as the introduction of streaming platforms and COVID-19s impact on theaters.
 For the 3rd section, it will focus on popular movies of the year and encourage people to go out to see a film in theaters.